Rakeela/dragora-notes/metr101.md

 **Discuss** the atmospheric greenhouse effect and assess its impact on climate **Illustrate** how Earth's seasons are affected by the Earth's proximity to the Sun, the Earth's tilt, and the number of daylight hours

+Station Model
+A method of displaying wind stats?
+It looks like the wind measured from a point, with a line drawn towards the direction it is coming from and a system of barbs to label its speed.
+One short line is 5 knots, one longer line from the tip is 10 knots, a long line and a short line is 15 knots, two long lines is twenty knots, a triangle is fifty knots.
+A triangle, a long line, and a short line adds up to 65 knots, suggesting that the station model can be extended arbitrarily in this way.

 Back to [[college-notes]]